 - 1. Program Summary - 2.
 Target Product Profile: Outline of product specifications for the aspirational goals of the commercialized product.
-Describe the base case and optimal safety and efficacy outcomes of the commercialized product that differentiate it from other treatments; improve upon the standard of care; and demonstrate a compelling value proposition supporting its use as a marketed product or in practice of medicine. - Unmet Medical Need: Describe the indication; the target patient population for the described clinical trial and for the commercialized product; and the unmet medical need that will be addressed with the treatment. - 4.
+Describe the base case and optimal safety and efficacy outcomes of the commercialized product that differentiate it from other treatments; improve upon the standard of care; and demonstrate a compelling value proposition supporting its use as a marketed product or in practice of medicine. - 3.
+Unmet Medical Need: Describe the indication; the target patient population for the described clinical trial and for the commercialized product; and the unmet medical need that will be addressed with the treatment. - 4.
 Standard of Care: Describe the current standard of care and how the proposed treatment is differentiated from currently available treatments and will improve patient outcomes and/or quality of life. - 5.
 Value Proposition: Describe the value created by this treatment that supports its use by patients and adoption by healthcare providers. - 6.
-Rationale: Summary of the scientific rationale and relevant data with the therapeutic (or related) candidate that supports its use in the target disease or injury and for the patient population in which initial testing will occur and the intended treatment population.
+Phase 3 Trials: Describe how the therapy qualifies as a pediatric or orphan indication, or if it does not, why the project is unlikely to receive funding from other sources.